Farkladin/CppNativeML/README.md

 ## Bugs fixed from original source

+Attention: The original code is currently inaccessible.
+The original source code was authored in 2023.

 | File | Bug |
 |---|---|
 | `GradientDescent.h` | $\delta_0$: `dactf` applied to `dloss` output instead of activation $a_\text{last}$ |